H-II Regions Sh 2-147/148/149/152/153

 Finder Chart

 The H-II regions Sh 2-147 through Sh 2-153 are located in the constellation Cassiopeia near Cepheus.
 Roughly 2° towards West there is the Wizard Nebula NGC 7380.
 These nebulae are circumpolar for Central Europe.
+On 4 September it is in opposition to the Sun and culminates at local midnight.
 The best time to observe is July to January, when the constellation is highest at night.